linucksrox/linucksrox.github.io/_posts/2016/09-September/2016-09-13-external-databases-in-drupal-7.markdown

 Write A Module
 --------------

 Write a custom module which connects to the database, does whatever it needs to, then reconnects to Drupal's database when it's done.
-In my case, I'm writing a simple module that will utilize [hook_form_alter][hookformalter].
+In my case, I'm writing a simple module that will utilize [hook_form_alter][hookformalter]{:target="_ blank"}.
 Here's what mymodule.info looks like:
 ```conf
 name = Prefill Webforms
 description = whatever you want here